KelianM/KelianM.github.io/posts/extract-llm-behaviour.md

 #### The Hypothesis
 Pretrained LLMs, exposed to vast and diverse datasets, encode **multiple distinct behavioural patterns**.
 These behaviours emerge based on the **prompt structure** and conditioning.
 For example, imagine an LLM pretrained on data from two personalities: *"happy guy"* and *"sad guy"*.
 If prompted specifically, the LLM exhibits behaviour consistent with one of these personalities.
 However, a neutral prompt might produce an averaged response between these two extremes.

+But what if some of these behaviours are bad, and undesirable for real-life converstations?
+We often can't guarantee that our training data only contains behaviours we want to reproduce, which is why techniques like RLHF exist.
+Techniques like systems prompts or RLHF are limited because they rely on human-defined preferences or instructions, which can be inconsistent, incomplete, and fail to address all harmful behaviours in diverse contexts.

-The challenge becomes learning a mapping from a *latent skill vector* \( z \) to behavioural outputs such that distinct behaviours can be systematically extracted.
+Thus, can we extract good and bad behaviours from the LLM in an unsupervised manner, avoiding human uncertainty?
+The challenge can be represented as learning a mapping from a *latent skill vector* \( z \) to behavioural outputs such that distinct behaviours can be systematically extracted.
 This avoids reliance on ad-hoc prompts and instead uses structured, automated discovery.

 ---

 ### Challenges & Open Questions

-1. **Large Action Space**: LLMs operate in a massive action space—continuous probabilities over tokens—making direct MI maximisation non-trivial.
+1. **Large Action Space**: LLMs operate in an immense action space—continuous probabilities over tokens—making direct MI maximisation complex.
+A common approach to simplify MI estimation is **Noise-Contrastive Estimation (NCE)**.
+However, even with a single output regressor, skills must be determined across vocabularies of tens of thousands of words, which combine into exponentially more sentences.
+Simplification may be necessary—perhaps narrowing the scope to the vocabulary the original LLM is likely to use (e.g., top-K sampling).
-   - *Key Idea*: We cannot maximise MI arbitrarily; the output must remain **semantically consistent** with the input prompt.

-2. **Weight Finetuning**: Should conditioning on a new latent vector involve:
+2. **Weight Finetuning**: MI-based skill learners are typically used for pretraining, but here we work with a pretrained agent.
+How should this influence conditioning on a new latent vector?
+Options include:
-   - Finetuning all weights?
+   - Finetuning all weights: Risks overwriting pretrained knowledge.
-   - Adjusting only the input embedding space?
+   - Adjusting only the input embedding space: Potentially effective but vulnerable to prompt-based attacks that directly manipulate inputs.
-   - Selecting tokens from the original logits?

-   Each approach has distinct implications:
-   - Full finetuning risks overwriting pretrained knowledge.
-   - Embedding-only finetuning may enable minimal deviation while conditioning on latent behaviours.
-   - Logit-based selection aligns with empowerment principles—maximising mutual information under a conditioned policy.

-3. **Avoiding Trivial Solutions**: How do we prevent latent skills that are trivially distinguishable but not diverse or meaningful?
-   - *Entropy Regularisation*: Maximise entropy over logits to encourage diverse outputs.
-   - *Weight Regularisation*: Constrain post-conditioning weight changes to ensure the model remains close to its pretrained state.

-4. **Efficient MI Estimation**: Measuring MI is computationally expensive.
-Can we use contrastive methods such as **Noise-Contrastive Estimation (NCE)**?
-   - Positive samples: Outputs conditioned on the same skill.
-   - Negative samples: Outputs conditioned on different skills.
+   - Selecting tokens from original logits: This would make the problem much more tractable, since we are only looking at model outputs.
+But can we obtain meangful skills just based on the logit sampling strategy?

-5. **Semantic Meaningfulness**: What guarantees that the discovered skills are *semantically meaningful*?
-For instance, can we identify behavioural patterns that are:
+3. **Semantic Meaningfulness**: How can we ensure discovered skills are *semantically meaningful*?
+For example, can we identify behavioural patterns that are:
-   - Diverse & distinguishable?
+   - Diverse and distinguishable?
-   - High in mutual information?
-   - Minimal in deviation from pretrained outputs?

----

-### A Practical Framework
-The theory can be formalised as follows:

-1. **Skill Latent Vector**: Introduce a latent vector \( z \) sampled from a fixed distribution.
-2. **Behavioural Conditioning**: Condition the LLM on \( z \) such that \( I(z; y) \) is maximised, where \( y \) is the model's output.
-3. **Regularisation**: Include constraints to:
-   - Minimise deviation from the original pretrained outputs (e.g., weight regularisation).
+   - Consistent with likely outputs from the original LLM?
-   - Encourage output diversity (e.g., entropy maximisation).
-4. **Efficient MI Maximisation**: Use NCE to estimate MI between skills and outputs efficiently:
-   - Positive pairs: Outputs from the same skill latent.
-   - Negative pairs: Outputs from different skill latents.

-By doing so, the LLM can be systematically probed to extract behavioural dimensions encoded in its latent space.

----

-### Simplified Approach: Conditioned Decoder
-An alternative, simpler strategy involves introducing a **conditioned decoder**:
-- Modify the decoding process to incorporate skill latents \( z \) while ensuring the output logits remain as close as possible to the original outputs.
-- This maintains semantic consistency while allowing latent skill discovery.
+   - Representing clear, meaningful behavioural classes (e.g., a skill representing "dishonest" behaviour)?

+Perhaps we can address this with some weight regularisation during policy conditioning to keep the new weights small.
+This should make the response as close as possible to the original response.
+However, while this might guarantee a semantically coherent answer, it doesn't necessarily mean each skill will be meaningful.
 ---

 ### In Conclusion